UPSDRVCTL(8) | NUT Manual | UPSDRVCTL(8) |

 -B

-upsdrvctl supports three commands - start, stop and shutdown.
+upsdrvctl supports three active commands — start, stop and shutdown.
 It also supports passing requests to running drivers using -c COMMAND syntax, similar to that in some other daemons.
+A couple of helper commands are also available — list and status.

 They all can take an optional argument which is a UPS name from ups.conf(5).
 Without that argument, they operate on every UPS that is currently configured.